DavisPL-Teaching/189c/review/midterm_study_guide.md

-# Course Review and Study Guide
+# Midterm Review and Study Guide

 ## Covered for Midterm